 Keith Stavely and Kathleen Fitzgerald’s three books on New England and American food history have been widely acclaimed.
-Their latest, United Tastes: The Making of the First American Cookbook (University of Massachusetts Press, 2017), is already being recognized as a key work of culinary and regional history.
+Their latest, United Tastes: The Making of the First American Cookbook (University of Massachusetts Press, 2017), is gaining recognition as a key work of culinary and regional history.

 --Editor-in-Chief, Oxford Encyclopedia of Food and Drink in America

-Their earlier book, Northern Hospitality: Cooking by the Book in New England (University of Massachusetts Press, 2011), was called
+An earlier book by Stavely and Fitzgerald, Northern Hospitality: Cooking by the Book in New England (University of Massachusetts Press, 2011), was called

 Stavely and Fitzgerald made their debut with America’s Founding Food: The Story of New England Cooking (University of North Carolina Press, 2004).
 This was praised as